Africa's French take Islamist threats in stride

 Security experts said the most likely threat of revenge attacks from the Islamists in the short-term would be bombings in Mali itself, though there were also risks that sleeper cells or linked groups could strike elsewhere in Africa.

-Mankeur Ndiaye, foreign minister in neighbouring Senegal, said al Qaeda sleeper cells existed in his country.
+Mankeur Ndiaye, foreign minister in neighboring Senegal, said al Qaeda sleeper cells existed in his country.

 There have been reports of members of Nigeria’s Islamist sect Boko Haram - which has been waging a bombing campaign in the north of that country - entering Mali via Niger, raising concerns that groups will coordinate.